 1491 Writer/Director Receives 2019 Indspire Arts Award

-February 2019 – When Victoria-based filmmaker Barbara Todd Hager, along with 11 other Indigenous achievers from throughout Canada, travelled to Calgary to receive their Inspire Awards in front of an audience of 2,000 people.
-The event, which included several live music performances, will be broadcast nationally on APTN and CBC on June 23, 2019.
+Metis/Cree filmmaker Barbara Todd Hager, along with 11 other Indigenous achievers from throughout Canada, travelled to Calgary in February 2019 to receive Inspire Awards in front of an audience of 2,000 people.
+The event, which included several live music performances, was broadcast nationally on APTN and CBC on June 23, 2019.
 Previous recipients of the Arts award include Adam Beach, Corrine Hunt, Thomas King, Tantoo Cardinal, Art Thompson, Robert Davidson and Thompson Highway.

 This was not the first time that Hager had been involved in this national award for First Nations, Métis and Inuit achievers.
 In 1994, she worked as the project coordinator for the very first awards, then called the National Aboriginal Achievement Awards.
 Twenty-five years later, life has come full circle for the Métis filmmaker, writer and director.